duganchen/slackware-libretro/README.md

 * [p7zip](http://slackbuilds.org/system/p7zip/)
 * [pulseaudio](http://slackbuilds.org/audio/pulseaudio/)

-Each script is named "libretro-<PACKAGE>.sh".
+Each script is named "libretro-PACKAGE.sh".
 Running it will clone the master branch of the package's git repository, build it into a Slackware package named PACKAGE and versioned with the git revision's short hash, and do its work in
 $TMP (which is /tmp unless you've set it otherwise).
 This process should be